How to set up and use Avoma's MCP server to analyze meetings

 Step-by-step: Connect your AI tool to Avoma’s MCP server

-We’ll use Claude Desktop as an example here, but the same MCP configuration works for ChatGPT and any other AI tool that supports MCP connections.
+We'll use Claude Desktop as an example here, but it will work with any AI tool that supports MCP.

 {